BlazeInferno64/blazed.js/lib/node/README.md

 # blazed

-Blazing Fast, All in one HTTP Requests library
+Blazing Fast, Light Weight, High Performance, All in one HTTP requests client

 # Setup/Installations